-DKMS is an international not for profit organization dedicated to the fight against blood cancer and blood disorders by: creating awareness; recruiting bone marrow donors to provide a second chance at life; raising funds to match donor registration costs; supporting the improvement of therapies through research; and supporting patients from day one of their diagnoses.
+Our organization is dedicated to the fight against blood cancer and blood disorders by: creating awareness, recruiting bone marrow donors to provide a second chance at life, raising funds to match donor registration costs, and supporting the improvement of blood cancer therapies by our own research.

 Your Gift Helps Us Save Lives

-It costs DKMS $65 to register each new donor.
+With $45 you can help DKMS register one potential lifesaver.
 Because we don't want these costs preventing someone from becoming a potential lifesaver, we never require registrants to pay.
-Instead, we rely on individual, foundation and corporate contributions to help us keep registration free so we can sign up as many people as possible.